 8.7 International Office is responsible for international student recruitment both directly and via recruitment agents and overseas institutions from which international students are sourced.
 International Office must:

 - ensure that its student recruitment and related marketing activities are consistent with the requirements of the ESOS Act and honour the standards of the associated National Code

-- work within the brand parameters developed by Marketing and External Engagement
+- work within the brand parameters developed by Marketing

 - ensure that any international student recruitment activities in Queensland schools are consistent with the principles described in 8.3 and 8.4.